pgfactory/kirby-pagefactory-plugin/README.md

 Note that '_' defines the default language, i.e. if a language is to be rendered for which there is no translation.

-BTW, in a box definition you can specify a language, then the block will be rendered only if that langauge is active:
+BTW, for DIV-blocks you can specify a language, then that block will be rendered only if that langauge is active:

 	@@@ .box !lang=de
 	Beispiel